 Reaching Linthal, I filled my bottles at a fountain, and took the funicular up to the car-free town of Braunwald.
 I looked back across the valley, picking out the pass I’d walked from.
 The forecast had been for rain to come in the afternoon, and 10 minutes after reaching my hostel the rain arrived and the views were lost.

-Adrenalin Backpackers hostel: £39 for a single room and breakfast.
-Wifi, some english spoken, takes card, no bedding provided.
+Adrenalin Backpackers hostel: £39 for a single room and breakfast, no bedding provided.

 Day 4 – Braunwald – Attinghausen